 The course includes the selection, feeding and management of dairy cattle for maximum production; selection and improvements of the dairy herd with special emphasis on breeding as a means of developing outstanding qualities in the herd.
-Special attention is given to the development and care of dairy calves in the making of the future herd.
-Each student is required to develop a working knowledge of balanced rations for dairy stock by two standards.
+Special in the making of the future herd.
+Each student is required to by two standards.